Try Not to Be Negative With Your Driver Attack Angle

 120mph | 281 vs. 310 yards (+29) | 305 vs. 350 yards (+45) |

-A negative attack angle therefore simply means that the angle your driver is making with the imaginary horizontal line that represents the horizon when it makes contact with the ball is less than 0º.
+A negative attack angle therefore means that the angle your driver is making with the imaginary horizontal line that represents the horizon when it makes contact with the ball is less than 0º.

-And why that matters when it comes to your drives is that the optimal mix of the 3 key elements that determine driver distance – namely ball speed, launch angle, and spin rate – is dictated by a golfer’s club/swingspeed and their ‘attack angle’ at impact.
+And why that matters is that the optimal mix of the 3 key elements that determine driver distance – namely ball speed, launch angle, and spin rate – is dictated by two factors:

-As the attack angle changes the ‘optimal’ launch angle and spin rate for the golfer change and when a golfer has a negative angle of attack more loft is needed to launch the ball.
+As the attack angle changes the ‘optimal’ launch angle and spin rate for the golfer also change and when a golfer has a negative angle of attack more loft is needed to launch the ball.

 And unfortunately too much spin with a downward hit drive, even when it is struck well, will reduce the distance your golf ball will roll.